mitsuse/matrix-go/README.md

 ### Cursor

 `Matrix` has several methods to iterate elements.
-They return a value typed as `Cursor` which is a refernce to the element to visit.
+They return a value typed as `Cursor` which is a reference to the element to visit.

 ```go
 m := dense.New(2, 3)(